Panzer III: Reliability and maintenance

+The available records do not establish a single fleet-wide mean distance between failures for the Panzer III.
+They instead show a progressive improvement from the mechanically troublesome early Ausf.
+E to the more mature later variants.
+Reliability in service remained strongly dependent on operating conditions, air-filter maintenance, lubrication, manufacturing quality and the availability of spare parts.
+The North African report records extensive maintenance requirements after approximately 700 kilometres in severe desert conditions, while the Eastern Front report indicates an engine life of approximately 1,100–1,500 kilometres during continuous operations, with the possibility of reaching roughly 1,600–2,000 kilometres under improved maintenance conditions.

 Foreign users

 In 1943, Turkey received 22 Panzer III Ausf.
 Ms, with Hitler hoping the country, militarily strengthened by Nazi Germany, could possibly threaten the Soviet Union from its southern border (in any case, neutral Turkey did not participate in any form of aggression towards the USSR or the Western Allies, and eventually declared war on Nazi Germany nearing the end of WWII instead, perhaps from Allied pressure).
 The Army of the Independent State of Croatia received 4 Ausf.
 N variants in the spring of 1944 and the Ustashe Militia received 20 other Ausf.
 Ns in the autumn of 1944.
 Romania received a number of Panzer III Ausf.
 Ns for its 1st Armored Division in 1943.
 They were called T-3 in the Romanian army.
 At least 2 of them were still operational in 1945.

 Norway used leftover stocks of ex-German Panzer IIIs (along with similar Sturmgeschütz III assault guns/tank destroyers) abandoned by departing Nazi occupation forces at the end of WWII up until the 1950s.
 In the Soviet Union, the Panzer III was one of the more common captured Nazi tanks they operated, as with the Panzer IV.
 At least 200, together with some StuG IIIs, fell into Soviet hands following the German defeat at the Battle of Stalingrad.
 The Soviets decided to upgun these captured German vehicles and two resulting designs were produced: the SG-122 self-propelled howitzer and the SU-76i assault gun.
 The former was not well-designed and was only built in very small numbers, with most not seeing combat action at all, while the latter was regarded as a better option of a Panzer III-based assault vehicle with a larger 76 mm main gun.
-Aside from these locally designed variants of the Panzer III, the Soviets primarily tended to use them as their basic tank version, mainly used as second-line tanks, for reconnaissance and as mobile command posts.
+Aside from these locally designed Panzer III variants, the Soviets primarily tended to use them as their basic tank version, mainly used as second-line tanks, for reconnaissance and as mobile command posts.

 The Japanese government bought two Panzer IIIs from their German allies during the war (one 50 mm and one 75 mm).
-Purportedly this was for reverse engineering purposes, since Japan put more emphasis on the development of new military aircraft and naval technology and had been dependent on European influence in designing new tanks.
+Purportedly, this was for reverse engineering purposes, since Japan put more emphasis on the development of new military aircraft and naval technology and had been dependent on European influence in designing new tanks.
 By the time the vehicles were delivered, the Panzer III's technology was obsolete.